Take the First Step Toward Your Health Care Career Now!

 That person could be a candidate for a career as a health information technician.
 Some personality traits best suited to this career include:

-The BLS also reports that the median annual wage for this career was between $39,180 and $43,590 in 2017, so half of those in this job make more, and half make less.
-The lowest reported salary was $25,810; the highest was $64,610.
+The BLS also reports that the median annual wage for this career was $42,630 in 2019.
+The lowest reported salaries were close to $27,800; the top 10% earned about $71,150.
 Not surprisingly, health information technicians make the highest salaries in hospitals, as opposed to skilled nursing facilities and physicians’ offices.

 Top Paying Industries

 |Nursing Care Facilities||$41,520|

 Information clerk: They perform routine clerical duties such as maintaining records, collecting data, and helping customers obtain information.

 Medical and health service manager: This role is also called healthcare executive or healthcare administrator.
 It involves a variety of jobs that require planning, directing, and coordinating medical and health services.
 This could be a healthcare facility of some kind, a clinical department, or a group of physicians.
 In all cases, they make sure the institution they serve conforms to changes in healthcare laws, regulations, and technology.